Skip to main content

 Description

-In order to use Object Link, the source data to which is used to generate the process graph has to be marked in the data model editor.
-After the configuration is set the following functions are available:
+To use Object Link, the source data used to generate the graph must be marked in the data model editor, after which the following functions are available:

 Configuring Object Link